 We will enter into an agreement providing registration and qualification rights to Holmwood in connection with the closing of the contribution.
 Pursuant to this agreement, with respect to the shares of our common stock that may be issued in a redemption of the OP Units issued to Holmwood in the contribution, we will agree, among other things to either: (a) if a Listing Event has occurred and six months have passed from the closing of the contribution, register such shares of common stock for resale upon the demand of Holmwood (or a majority of the then holders of the OP Units issued to Holmwood) on an appropriate "shelf" registration statement under the Securities Act; or (b) if four years following the closing of the contribution there has been no Listing Event, upon demand of Holmwood, qualify such shares of common stock for resale pursuant to Regulation A promulgated under the Securities Act.
 We will also grant Holmwood the right to include such shares of our common stock in any registration statements we may file in connection with any future public equity offerings, including a registration statement filed in conjunction with a Listing Event, subject to the terms of the lockup arrangements described herein and subject to the right of the underwriters of those offerings to reduce the total number of such shares of our common stock to be sold by selling stockholders in those offerings.
 Through their direct or beneficial membership in Holmwood, Messrs.
-Kaplan and Kaplan, Jr., individually, and Mr. Stanton, through his ownership and control of Stanton Holdings, LLC, and Dr. Kurlander, through his ownership and control of Stanton Holdings, LLC, and Dr. Kurlander, through his ownership and control of Baker Hill Holding, LLC, and Dr. Kurlander, through his ownership and control of Baker Hill Holding, LLC, and Decome a party or beneficial party, as applicable, to the Registration Rights Agreement.
+Kaplan and Kaplan, Jr., individually, and Mr. Stanton, through his ownership and control of Stanton Holdings, LLC, and Dr. Kurlander, through his ownership and control of Baker Hill Holding, LLC, will benefit from the Registration Rights Agreement.
+The Registration Rights Agreement is assignable upon a distribution, and Messrs.
+Kaplan and Kaplan, Jr., individually, and Mr. Stanton, through his ownership and control of Stanton Holdings, LLC, and Dr. Kurlander, through his ownership and control of Baker Hill Holding, LLC, may each become a party or beneficial party, as applicable, to the Registration Rights Agreement.

 On or prior to the closing of this offering, we will also enter into a registration and qualification rights agreement with our Manager in relation to the shares of common stock, or other securities underlied by our common stock, to be issued to our Manager pursuant to our Management Agreement, whether as an equity grant or in payment of the acquisition fee.
-We will agree, with respect to such shares of common stock received by our Manager, to either (a) if a Listing Event has occurred, register such shares of common stock for resale on an appropriate "shelf" registration statement under the Securities Act, upon demand of the Manager, or (b) if four years following the initial closing of this offering there has been no Listing Event, upon demand of our Manager, qualify such shares of common stock for resale pursuant to Regulation A promulgated under the Securities Act.
+We will agree, with respect to such shares of common stock received by our Manager, to either (a) if a Listing Event has occurred, register such shares of common stock for resale on an appropriate "shelf" registration statement under the Securities Act, upon demand of the Manager; or (b) if four years following the initial closing of this offering there has been no Listing Event, upon demand of our Manager, qualify such shares of common stock for resale pursuant to Regulation A promulgated under the Securities Act.
 We will also grant our Manager the right to include such shares of our common stock in any registration statements we may file in connection with any future public equity offerings, including a registration statement filed in conjunction with a Listing Event, subject to the terms of the lockup arrangements described herein and subject to the right of the underwriters of those offerings to reduce the total number of such shares of our common stock to be sold by selling stockholders in those offerings.